List of Dexter characters: Nadia

 Nadezhda, known by her stage name Nadia, is a Ukrainian dancer at a strip club linked to the Koshka Brotherhood, and also the same establishment that employed murdered dancer Kaja Soroka.
 When Miami Metro focuses its investigation into Det.
-Mike Anderson's murder on the club, she soon enters into a romantic relationship with Quinn.
+Mike Anderson's murder on the club, she soon enters a romantic relationship with Quinn.
 She is aware of and fears the criminal element that runs the club.
 By threatening Nadia's safety, George Novikov convinces a reluctant Quinn to destroy evidence against Isaak in a murder case.
 Nadia eventually flees Miami to get work in Las Vegas.